Synthetic resin

 Vinyl ester resin is an example of a synthetic resin.

 Synthetic resin is an industrially produced, typically viscous substance that converts into rigid polymers by the process of curing.
-They are formed by the reaction of dibasic organic acids and polyhydric alcohols..
+They are formed by the reaction of dibasic organic acids and polyhydric alcohols.
 In order to undergo curing, resins typically contain reactive groups, such as acrylates or epoxides.
 Some synthetic resins have properties similar to natural plant resins, but many do not.

 Synthetic resins are of several classes.
 Some are manufactured by esterification of organic compounds.
 Some are thermosetting plastics in which the term "resin" is loosely applied to the reactant(s), the product, or both.
 "Resin" may be applied to one or more monomers in a copolymer, the other being called a "hardener", as in epoxy resins.
 For thermosetting plastics that require only one monomer, the monomer compound is the "resin".
 For example, liquid methyl methacrylate is often called the "resin" or "casting resin" while in the liquid state, before it polymerizes and "sets".
-After setting, the resulting poly(methyl methacrylate) (PMMA) is often renamed "acrylic glass" or "acrylic".
-(Trade names include Plexiglas and Lucite).
+After setting, the resulting poly(methyl methacrylate) (PMMA) is often renamed "acrylic glass" or "acrylic" (trade names include Plexiglas and Lucite).

 Uses

 Synthetic resins are also used extensively in cured-in-place pipe applications.
-Departments of Transportation in the USA also specify them for use as overlays on roads and bridges.
-In this application they are known as Polyester Concrete Overlays (PCO).
+Departments of transportation in the United States also specify them for use as overlays on roads and bridges.
+In this application, they are known as polyester concrete overlays (PCO).
 These are usually based on isophthalic acid and cut with styrene at high levelsusually up to 50%.
-Synthetic resins are also used in anchor bolt adhesives though epoxy based materials are also used.
-Many companies have and continue to introduce styrene free systems mainly due to odor issues, but also over concerns that styrene is a potential carcinogen.
-Drinking water applications also prefer styrene-free.
+Synthetic resins are also used in anchor bolt adhesives, though epoxy based materials are also used.
+Many companies have and continue to introduce styrene-free systems mainly due to odor issues, but also over concerns that styrene is a potential carcinogen.
+Drinking water applications also prefer styrene-free resins.

 Dental restorative materials based on bis-GMA-containing resins can break down into or be contaminated with the related compound bisphenol A, a potential endocrine disruptor.
 However, no negative health effects of bis-GMA use in dental resins have been found.